Random walks on weighted, oriented percolation clusters: Introduction

 Our model falls also into the class of dynamic random conductance models, which is the classical set-up for RWDRE.
 On the full lattice, $p=1$, the environment is reversible and we can express the conductances in terms of our weights $K$.
 For any fixed time $n\in\mathbb N$, we define conductances in space between two neighbouring sites $x,y\in\mathbb Z^d$ by $c(x,y)= K(x,n)K(y,n)$.
 We get conductances for every time-slab that change dynamically in the time-coordinate.
 If we choose $K$ i.i.d.~we get a 2-dependent random conductance model.

 We are interested in comparing results for weighted random walks on the percolation cluster, $p<1$, with weighted random walks on the full lattice, $p=1$.
 This provides us with a better understanding of the role of the backbone $\mathcal C$.
-If the weights $K$ are stationary and $\phi$-mixing with $\phi_n\in\mathcal O(n^{-(1+\delta)})$ for some $\delta>0$, then on the full lattice the aCLT holds directly by applying a central limit theorem for stationary, mixing sequences, e.g.~Theorem 18.5.3 in \cite{Ibragimov_Linnik_1971}.
+If the weights $K$ are stationary and $\phi$-mixing with $\phi_n\in\mathcal O(n^{-(2+\delta)})$ for some $\delta>0$, then on the full lattice the aCLT holds directly by applying a central limit theorem for stationary, mixing sequences, e.g.~Theorem 18.5.2 in \cite{Ibragimov_Linnik_1971}.
 However, the limit law can be degenerate under these assumptions.
 Non-degenerate aCLTs were proven under more restrictive assumptions.
 For example \cite{Dolgopyat2009} treated the case where the conductances are i.i.d.~in the space dimensions and a finite state Markov chain in time.
 A more recent paper in this context is from \cite{Andres_2014}.
 He admits space-time mixing, non-Markovian environments, but requires bounded conductances.

 We are also interested in counterexamples to show that our mixing condition in Theorem \ref{thm:aCLT} is sharp.
-We want to find $K$ such that the mixing condition of Theorem \ref{thm:aCLT} does not hold, i.e.~$\phi_n\notin\mathcal O(n^{-(1+\delta)})$ for any $\delta>0$, and there is no non-degenerate aCLT with Brownian scaling.
-The following two examples apply to $p=1$ only.
+We want to find $K$ such that the mixing condition of Theorem \ref{thm:aCLT} does not hold, i.e.~$\phi_n\notin\mathcal O(n^{-(2+\delta)})$ for any $\delta>0$, and there is no non-degenerate aCLT with Brownian scaling.
+The following two examples apply to $p=1$ only and exhibit very strong traps for the random walk.
 Ideally we want examples that hold in the percolation case $p<1$, which is far more difficult.

 The first example is from a paper by \cite{Berger_Salvi_2013}, who build on a construction by \cite{bramson2006} to show that it is possible to construct unbounded and mixing static random conductances such that a LLN does not hold.
 This construction can be applied to our dynamic model as well.
 Their conductances are polynomially mixing of order one in space and time, so the mixing coefficients are in $\mathcal O(n^{-1})$, but not in $\mathcal O(n^{-(1+\delta)})$ for any $\delta>0$.
 This example suggests that the condition on the mixing coefficients in Theorem \ref{thm:aCLT} is sharp, but for a proof we would need to make it work for $p<1$ as well.
 Another interesting dynamic conductance model is described by \cite{Buckley_2013}.
 He models the weights on the edges as independent, infinite-state Markov chains.
 The model is mixing in time and for large $n$ the mixing coefficients can be bounded below by $1/n$.
 As in the first example the mixing is slower than $\mathcal O(n^{-(1+\delta)})$ for any $\delta>0$.